elgatito/elementum-binaries/README.md

-# quasar-binaries
+# elementum-binaries
-Cross-compiled Quasar binaries used in plugin.video.quasar
+Cross-compiled Elementum binaries used in plugin.video.elementum